 Any External Review, Impact Report and the Sustainable Financing Framework are not, nor shall they be deemed to be, incorporated in and/or form part of this Prospectus.
-An External Review and/or the Sustainable Financing Framework and/or any Impact Report may not reflect the potential impact of all risks related to the structure, market, additional risk factors discussed above and other factors that may affect the value of the Green Bonds, Eligible Green Portfolio, Social Bonds, Eligible Social Portfolio, Sustainability Bonds or Eligible Sustainability Portfolio.
-An External Review and/or the Sustainable Financing Framework and/or any Impact Report would not constitute a recommendation by the Issuer, the Arranger, the Dealers or any other person to buy, sell or hold securities and would only be current as at the date it is released.
+An External Review and/or the Sustainable

+Financing Framework and/or any Impact Report may not reflect the potential impact of all risks related to the structure, market, additional risk factors discussed above and other factors that may affect the value of the Green Bonds, Eligible Green Portfolio, Social Bonds, Eligible Social Portfolio, Sustainability Bonds or Eligible Sustainability Portfolio.
+An External Review and/or the Sustainable Financing Framework and/or any Impact Report would not constitute a recommendation by the Issuer, the Arranger, the Dealers (or any of their respective affiliates) or any other person to buy, sell or hold such Bonds.
+The Bondholders have no recourse against the Issuer, the Arranger, any Dealer (or any of their respective affiliates) or the provider of any such opinion or certification for the contents of any such opinion or certification.
+Any such opinion or certification is only current as at the date that opinion was initially issues and the providers of such opinions and certifications are under no obligation to update them following their issue.
 Prospective investors must determine for themselves the relevance of the Sustainable Financing Framework, any External Review and/or any Impact Report and/or the information contained therein and/or the provider of any External Review for the purpose of any investment in the Green Bonds, Social Bonds or Sustainability Bonds.
-In particular, no assurance or representation is or can be given to investors by the Issuer, the Arranger, the Dealers or any other person that an External Review and/or the Sustainable Financing Framework and/or any Impact Report will reflect any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply.
+Currently, the providers of such opinions and certifications are not subject to any specific or regulatory or other regime or oversight.
+In particular, no assurance or representation is or can be given to investors by the Issuer, the Arranger, the Dealers (or any of their respective affiliates) or any other person that an External Review and/or the Sustainable Financing Framework and/or any Impact Report will reflect any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply.